CardiacModelling/ionBench/README.md

 ### Pints
 The Pints optimisers currently available are CMA-ES, Nelder-Mead, PSO, SNES, and XNES.

-CMA-ES features bounds on both the rates and the parameters, defined in the pints_optimisers.classes_pints.AdvancedBoundaries, and log transforms on the rates (defined through Pints rather than *ionBench*).
+CMA-ES features bounds on both the rates and the parameters, defined in the __ionbench.optimisers.pints_optimisers.classes_pints.AdvancedBoundaries__, and log transforms on the rates (defined through ***pints*** rather than ***ionBench***).
 The upper and lower bounds on the parameters and which parameters should be log-transformed are both customisable but the bounds on the transition rates are currently hard-coded.
 The maximum number of iterations in CMA-ES can be defined by setting the variable `maxIter`.
 Example code to run CMA-ES is given below:
 ```
 import ionbench
 bm = ionbench.problems.staircase.HH_Benchmarker()